SeeGround: See and Ground for Zero-Shot Open-Vocabulary 3D Visual Grounding: Methodology

 There are many strategies for rendering images from the 3D scene, for instance, LAR~\cite{lar} positions the camera around each object to capture multi-view images focused on individual objects.
 While this provides detailed views, it lacks overall scene context, making it difficult to interpret relationships between objects.
 Another approach is the bird’s-eye view (BEV), where the camera is positioned above the scene center, capturing a top-down perspective (\cref{fig:view-selection}(a)).
 This offers a broad scene overview but is limited in height information, causing occlusions in complex 3D environments.
 To address occlusions, some methods explore multi-view or multi-scale techniques~\cite{openins3d} to capture a wider range of perspectives, as shown in \cref{fig:view-selection} (b)-(d).
 However, fixed viewpoints often don’t align with the query's perspective, and current 2D-VLM struggles to simulate the speaker’s perspective.
 Our experiments also reveal that 2D-VLM can misinterpret the scene when rendered images don’t reflect the query’s viewpoint.
 To meet these needs, we propose a query-driven dynamic scene rendering method that aligns the rendered viewpoint with the query description, capturing more scene details, as illustrated in~\cref{fig:view-selection} (e).

-\textbf{Dynamic Perspective Selection. } This process is guided by contextual information in the text instruction $\mathcal{Q}$.
-The 2D-VLM identifies the anchor object \( \mathcal{A} \) and candidate target objects $\mathcal{O}^{(C)}$ by analyzing relationships in $\mathcal{Q}$.
-We provide example prompts $\mathcal{E}^{(E)}$ to help the model understand these relationships.
+\textbf{Dynamic Perspective Selection. } This process is guided by contextual information in the text instruction $\mathsf{Q}$.
+The 2D-VLM identifies the anchor object $ \boldsymbol{A} $ and candidate target objects $\mathcal{O}^{(C)}$ by analyzing relationships in $\mathsf{Q}$.
+We provide example prompts $\mathcal{E}^{(E)}$ to help the model understand these relationships (see Supp. for prompt construction details).
 This process is formalized as:

-Based on the identified anchor \( \mathcal{A} \), a rendering viewpoint is selected to capture the scene from a perspective aligned with the query.
-The viewpoint is initially positioned at the center of the 3D scene, focusing on the chosen anchor \( \mathcal{A} \).
+Based on the identified anchor $ \boldsymbol{A} $, a rendering viewpoint is selected to capture the scene from a perspective aligned with the query.
+The viewpoint is initially positioned at the center of the 3D scene, focusing on the chosen anchor $ \boldsymbol{A} $.
 The camera then moves backward and upward, away from the anchor, to gradually cover a broader view of the scene.
-In the case where there is no anchor object identified during the analysis (\eg, the query describes multiple similar objects), a placeholder anchor is introduced, using the target object as the substitute.
+In the case where there is no anchor object identified during the analysis, \eg, the query describes multiple similar objects), a placeholder anchor is introduced, with the target object serving as the substitute.
 If multiple targets are present, the center point of these targets is used as the placeholder anchor.
 The subsequent perspective selection steps then proceed as described earlier.

-\textbf{Query-Aligned Image Rendering. } Once the perspective is determined, a virtual camera is placed at this position, and the function \(\texttt{look\_at\_view\_transform}\) (detailed in the Supplementary Material) generates the rotation matrix \( \mathcal{R}_c \) and translation vector \( \mathcal{T}_c \) based on the virtual camera’s position and orientation relative to the anchor \( \mathcal{A} \).
-Using these matrices, the scene point cloud is rendered into a 2D image aligned with the query’s description, represented by:
+\textbf{Query-Aligned Image Rendering. } Once the perspective is determined, a virtual camera is placed at this position, and the function $\operatorname{look\_at\_view\_transform}$ (see Supp. for details) generates the rotation matrix $ \mathbf{R}_c $ and translation vector $ \mathbf{T}_c $ based on the virtual camera’s position and orientation relative to the anchor $ \boldsymbol{A} $.
+With these matrices, the scene point cloud is projected and rendered into a 2D image aligned with the query description, represented by:

 This approach enables the scene to be observed from a query-consistent viewpoint, providing clear visual details that avoid potential misinterpretations by the 2D-VLM.
-Additionally, as shown in \cref{fig:view-selection} (e), filtering irrelevant information enhances localization accuracy by reducing interpretive confusion within the model.
+Additionally, as shown in \cref{fig:view-selection} (e), filtering out irrelevant information enhances localization accuracy by reducing interpretive confusion within the model.